Home Log in Sign up Profile Log out

 Mona

-A vulgar word meaning fool or idiot.
-Use with caution—it's often considered offensive!
+A funny word meaning fool or idiot.
+Use with caution, it’s often considered offensive!

 Gòto

-A small glass of wine—an essential word in any Venetian gathering!
+A small glass of wine or spirit, an essential word in Venetian.

-So, the next time you visit Venice, take a moment to appreciate not only its iconic canals and historic architecture, but also the language that has been the heartbeat of this remarkable city for centuries.
+So, the next time you visit Venice or any other part of the beautiful Veneto region, take a moment to appreciate not only its iconic canals and historic architecture, but also try to pick up a few local words and expressions.

 Learn more